 Owner David Weintraub, LMT writes about how our reopening is going, how we are practicing safely, and what’s next for Bodyworks DW!

 Hi!
-So, we have been open now for 10+ weeks.
+So, we have been open now since July 6th and steadily rebuilding our team.
 The first couple of weeks felt pretty stressful.
 We have a whole list of new safety protocols and cleaning procedures to practice.
-What once felt routine and easy (all the things that happen before and after your massage) has taken a while to adjust to, with new changes.
-After my first few shifts at the studio on the week of July 6th, I came home totally wiped out.
-Now, 4 weeks later, I can say that it is feeling easy again.
+What once felt routine and easy (all the things that happen before and after your massage) has took a while to adjust to, but is now the new normal.
 It feels good to be able to share some good COVID-19 massage news.
 Whew!

-And, between all of our safety measures and our lowest infection rate in NYC to date I feel that I can now comfortably say that massage therapy is a safe activity as long as we continue to practice the new protocols.
-Thank you to all NYC’ers for taking masks and social distancing seriously and getting our city to the point where we can reopen!
-All of our hard work is what’s allowing businesses to reopen and for us specifically to be able to offer medical massage in New York.
+Our track record over the past 4 months is now over 1,500 appointments since reopening with zero issues of covid transmission.
+Therefore, I feel that I can comfortably say that massage therapy is a safe activity with our safety protocols securely in place.
+Thank you to all NYC’ers for taking masks and social distancing seriously!
+All of our hard work is what’s allowing businesses to stay open and for us specifically to be able to offer medical massage in New York.

-Great COVID-19 Massage News: Bodyworks DW is moving ahead to our “Stage 2” Reopening
+Great COVID-19 Massage News: Bodyworks DW has moved ahead to our “Stage 2” Reopening

-We’ve had a month of practicing our new massage safety measures and things are running smoothly.
-So now, we are moving ahead from our “soft” reopening to our “stage 2” reopening.
+We’ve had months of practicing our new massage safety measures and things are running smoothly.
+So, we have moved ahead from our “soft” reopening to our “stage 2” reopening.
 This means we are starting to bring more therapists back to work.
 And using all of our treatment rooms.
 And soon, bringing the front desk back to the office.